 When you use Travel Services, you are urged to complete a Traveler Profile with one or more of the approved agencies to speed the booking process.
 The University has a special negotiated rate on some fare classifications with United Airlines providing for a discount on some United Airlines tickets booked through Northwestern's list of approved agencies and the lower-cost online booking tool called Orbitz for Business.
 Transaction fees have also been negotiated with these agencies.
 NU-related business travel can be charged to a chartstring rather than your personal credit card.

-Northwestern strives toward green campus activities and practices and has an active recycling program.
-Northwestern recycles more than 1,800 tons annually, which represents 30 percent of the campus waste stream.
-Recycling bins are provided by NU Recycling.
+Northwestern has set a goal of being a national leader in sustainability in both our curriculum and in our operations.
+The Office of Sustainability facilitates many programs aimed at reducing our energy and resource use and reducing our waste through an active recycling and composting program.
+Northwestern recycles more than 1,800 tons annually, which represents 34 percent of the campus waste stream and recycling bins are provided by NU Recycling.
 More information is available on the sustainNU website or by calling (847) 467-1374.

 For information about recycling services for your computer and electronic equipment, please see the University Services’ eCycling program.

-Several recreational facilities are available on the Evanston campus through the Department of Athletics & Recreation.
+Several recreational facilities are available on the Evanston campus through the Department of Fitness and Recreation.
 Faculty may access facilities by showing their current Wildcard and paying the $15 daily fee or by purchasing a facility membership.
-Membership fees vary depending on options selected and can be paid through an automated payroll deduction.
+Membership fees vary depending on options selected.
 Please visit the Membership Registration page for details.

-Membership provides access to the Henry Crown Sports Pavilion and the Dellora A. and Lester J. Norris Aquatics Center (SPAC).
-SPAC’s spacious facility is located on the shore of Lake Michigan and offers an Olympic-sized swimming pool, a 3-lane indoor walking/jogging track, six tennis courts, a cardiovascular and weight conditioning area, personal training fitness studios, free weight rooms, racquetball and international squash courts, multipurpose courts for basketball, aerobics, or volleyball, men's and women's locker rooms with showers and saunas and much more.
+Membership provides access to the Henry Crown Sports Pavilion and the Dellora A. and Lester J. Norris Aquatics Center (HCSP).
+Henry Crown Sport Pavilion’s spacious facility is located on the shore of Lake Michigan and offers an Olympic-sized swimming pool, a 3-lane indoor walking/jogging track, six tennis courts, a cardiovascular and weight conditioning area, personal training fitness studios, free weight rooms, racquetball and international squash courts, multipurpose courts for basketball, or volleyball, men's and women's locker rooms with showers and saunas and much more.
 There is also a private beach which is open daily from 10am to 6pm (weather permitting) beginning Memorial Day through Labor Day each year.

 Two other gymnasium facilities are available: Patten Gymnasium, located at 2407 Sheridan and the Blomquist Recreation Center, located at 617 Foster.
 Northwestern also maintains a Sailing Center which rents sailboats and windsurfers and provides both sailing and windsurfing lessons between mid-May and early October.
 The Vandy Christie Tennis Center has outdoor courts available on a walk-up basis for faculty during the summer months.